MohidFarhan/MohidFarhan.github.io/_posts/2025-8-30-Measuring-the-universe.md

 Stellar parallax can reach distances up to approximately 10,000 parsecs, but only with extremely precise instruments like the Gaia space telescope, and only for relatively bright stars.
 For dimmer or more distant stars, parallax becomes unreliable.
 In such cases, spectroscopic parallax offers an alternative method.

 This method does not involve actual parallax angles.
 The star's spectral type and luminosity class are determined using its spectrum.
-From that classification we know the intrinsic brightness of the star and an estimate of the star’s absolute magnitude ($M$) is obtained using standard stellar models or HR diagrams. $M$ is the apparent magnitude of a star if it were 10 pc from Earth.
+From that classification we know the intrinsic brightness of the star and an estimate of the star’s absolute magnitude (M) is obtained using standard stellar models or HR diagrams. m is the apparent magnitude of a star if it were 10 pc from Earth.

-The apparent magnitude ($m$) is a measure of the star's brightness as seen from Earth, hence the word "apparent".
+The apparent magnitude (M) is a measure of the star's brightness as seen from Earth, hence the word "apparent".
 This quantity can be measured observationally through a telescope.
 This quantity can be small despite the star being very bright, given that it's distant.
 This is because of the fact that brightness falls off with distance.
 M and m is all you need to determine the distance, thanks to the distance modulus formula.

 $$
 m - M = 5 \log_{10}(d) - 5
 $$

-Solving for $(d)$:
+Solving for d:

 $$
 d = 10^{\frac{m - M + 5}{5}} \quad \text{(in parsecs)}